 The City of Milpitas first added reasonable accommodation procedures to the Zoning Ordinance in 2013.
 Section XI-10-62 contains the application and review requirements for reasonable accommodations.
 The Planning Department is the approval authority for reasonable accommodations and coordinates with the Building and Safety Department if a building permit is needed The Planning Department may choose to refer any Reasonable Accommodation application to the Planning Commission for review and final decision.
 An application for Reasonable Accommodation is filed and processed in the same manner as required for a Minor Site Development permit and the Planning Department may either approve, approve with modifications, or deny a request for Reasonable Accommodation based on the criterion defined in the zoning code.
 Housing Element Program 21 includes an action to update the Zoning Code to comply with State laws on Reasonable Accommodation Procedures.

 Inclusionary Housing

 AFFORDABLE HOUSING ORDINANCE

 The City of Milpitas' Affordable Housing Ordinance (AHO) came into effect in July 2018 and was recently amended in February 2022.
-The AHO sets out the minimum percentage of affordable dwelling units, compared to the SDBL.
-The AHO requires all new residential projects with ten or more units to develop 15% of the total number of units as affordable units.
+The purpose of the AHO is to: